-Predictive analytics is the practice of extracting insights from data and using that information to predict trends, patterns, and inform future outcomes.
+Predictive analytics is the practice of extracting insights from data and using that information to predict trends and patterns, and inform future outcomes.
 As consumers, we encounter predictive analytics in many aspects of our lives.
-It influences from what we purchase on Amazon to what we watch on Netflix.
+It influences various areas, from what we purchase on Amazon to what we watch on Netflix.

 But predictive analytics can also enhance employee health and wellness, and support business continuity.
 With the right tools and data, forward-thinking employers can yield valuable insights about improving the work environment, controlling absenteeism and presenteeism, retaining valued employees, and reducing workforce-related costs and risks.